tensorchord/pgvecto.rs-docs/src/usage/indexing.md

 | product | table | If this table is set, product quantization is used. |

 You can choose only one algorithm in above indexing algorithms.
 Default value is `trivial`.
+Sparse vector is only supported for `trivial` quantization now.

 Options for table `product`.